turingschool/curriculum/source/projects/idea_box.markdown

 #### Saving real ideas

-Rather than saving the same tired pizza idea every time, let's let our idea take real ideas and save those in the database.
+Rather than saving the same tired pizza idea every time, let's let our idea instance save the real title and description to the database.

 I want this to look something like this: